 \section{Variable Selection via Chi-squared Statistic}

 Let $X_1,\cdots, X_{100}$ be i.i.d.
 Bernoulli distributed with $P(X_i=0)=P(X_i=1)=1/2$.
 Consider the following model for the response variable $Y$,

 where $\epsilon$ is independent normal distributed with mean zero and standard deviation $0.5$.
-It is worth mentioning that $X_1+X_2-2X_1X_2$ in model (\ref{XOR}) is the celebrated XOR function, a classical example in neural network demonstrating that a nonlinear function can be learned via hidden layers, whereas the part involving $\{X_3,X_4,X_5\}$ is the triplet version of XOR; see e.g. \S 6.1 of \cite{GBC:2017}.
-The model (\ref{XOR}) has the nature flips a fair coin.
-If head (or tail) appears, then $Y$ equals the XOR function (or the triplet version) plus the random error $\epsilon$, respectively.
+The expression $X_1+X_2-2X_1X_2$ in (\ref{XOR}) is the celebrated XOR function, a classical example in neural networks demonstrating that a nonlinear function can be learned via hidden layers, whereas the part involving $\{X_3,X_4,X_5\}$ is the triplet version of XOR; see e.g. \S 6.1 of \cite{GBC:2017}.
+The model (\ref{XOR}) has nature flip a fair coin.
+If head (tail) appears, then $Y$ equals the XOR function (the triplet version) plus the random error $\epsilon$, respectively.